byronigoe/codex-blackboard/docs/Operations-Galaxy-Free.md

         "staticRoom": "<a non-guessable name for the general Jitsi meeting; meet.jit.si will suggest one.>" },
       "folder": "<name of the Google drive folder for this hunt.
-Default is 'MIT Mystery Hunt' + the current year>", "password": "<the password your team will use to log in>", "key": "<the value of 'private_key' in the downloaded service account key JSON file>", "email": "<the value of 'client_email' in the downloaded service account key JSON file>",
+Default is 'MIT Mystery Hunt' + the current year>", "driveowner": "<(optional) email address to share all Google Drive folder/files with>", "password": "<the password your team will use to log in>", "key": "<the value of 'private_key' in the downloaded service account key JSON file>", "email": "<the value of 'client_email' in the downloaded service account key JSON file>",